Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 title: Version Control for KiCAD PCB Projects
 imgroot: /assets/img/posts/2022-12-16-version-control-for-pcb-design/
 imgurl: /assets/img/posts/2022-12-16-version-control-for-pcb-design/icon.png
-imgalt:
+imgalt: Icon for the Version Control for KiCAD PCB Projects article
-excerpt: Version control is a common tool used in the software development world that tracks file revisions and enables effective developer collaboration.
-Although the visual nature of PCB and schematic designs presents a barrier to using version control in the traditional way, in this article I propose a method that works around the limitations while gaining most of its advantages.
+excerpt: Version control is a common tool used in the software development world that tracks file revisions and enables developer collaboration.
+Although the visual nature of PCB and schematic designs presents a barrier to using it in the traditional way, in this article I propose an effective method for bringing the advantages of version control to electronics developers.
-description: In this article I present some of the tools I recommend for developing products and embedded systems.
+description: Learn how to bring the advantages of version control to your KiCAD PCB designs.
 ---

 # Version Control for KiCAD PCB Projects